dm5xx/UltraSwitch/README.md

+# END OF LIFECYCLE - END OF LIFECYCLE - END OF LIFECYLCE => visit http://www.remoteswitch.de

 # Firmware for the UltraSwitch Project of http://www.remoteQTH.com
 This is the firmware for the remoteQth.com Ultraswitch If you need help, feel free to contact DM5XX@gmx.de